Is it OK to go on a date during a divorce?

 Do any of these issues affect you?

-If you are dating during a divorce and considering moving into together please do speak to your solicitor or you can get in touch with me here.
+If you are dating during a divorce and considering moving into together please do speak to your solicitor.
 The best advice is to get early advice before it’s too late.

 * Just to let you know I see absolutely nothing sinful about cohabitation.
 Thanks for reading my blog.